WebKit/WebKit/Websites/perf.webkit.org/ReadMe.md

 The WebKit performane dashboard is a website to track various performance metrics of WebKit: https://perf.webkit.org/

-## Checking Out the Code and Installing Required Applications
+## 1. Checking Out the Code and Installing Required Applications

 The instructions assume you're using macOS as the host server and installing this application at `/Volumes/Data/perf.webkit.org`.

 You can choose between using Server.app or install the required tools separately.

-1. Install Server.app (if you don't want to use Server.app, install PostgreSQL: http://www.postgresql.org/download/macosx/)
+1. Install Server.app but do **NOT** launch/open it. (if you don't want to use Server.app, install PostgreSQL: http://www.postgresql.org/download/macosx/)
 2. Install node.
 3. Install Xcode with command line tools (only needed for svn)
 4. `svn co https://svn.webkit.org/repository/webkit/trunk/Websites/perf.webkit.org /Volumes/Data/perf.webkit.org`
 5. Inside `/Volumes/Data/perf.webkit.org`, run `npm install pg` and `mkdir -m 755 public/data/`

-## Testing Local UI Changes with Production Data
+## 2. Testing Local UI Changes with Production Data

 The front end has the capability to pull data from a production server without replicating the database locally on OS X Yosemite and later.
-To use this feature, modify `config.json`'s `remoteServer` entry so that "remoteServer.url" points to your production server, and "remoteServer.basicAuth" specifies the username and the password that is used by the production sever.
+To use this feature to test local UI changes, modify `config.json`'s `remoteServer` entry so that "remoteServer.url" points to your production server, and "remoteServer.basicAuth" specifies the username and the password that is used by the production sever.

 Remove "basicAuth" entry for production servers that doesn't require a basic authentication (e.g. perf.webkit.org).